jwcarr/drift/README.md

 Replication of the analyses
 ---------------------------

-All analyses reported in the paper can be found in the `code/` directory.
-Clone or download the repository and `cd` into the top-level `drift` directory:
+If you have any problems replicating our analyses, please [raise an issue](https://github.com/jwcarr/drift/issues) and we will try to help.
+First, clone or download the repository and `cd` into the top-level directory:

 ```shell
 $ cd path/to/drift/